keepthrifty/keepthrifty.github.io/_posts/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition.md

 Last time, I put up a couple calculators to help you understand your [personal exchange rate for retirement days and money]({{ site.url }}{% post_url 2016-09-18-the-price-of-an-extra-day %}).
 Here, I'll walk you through making your own awesome spreadsheet so you can have those calculators (and more) at your disposal.

-{% assign tweet-text = "Buckle up - you're about to amp up your spreadsheet skills :)" %}
+{% include tweet-link.html tweet-text="Buckle up - you're about to amp up your spreadsheet skills :)" %}

-{% include tweet-link.html %}

 ## The Goal